cottog/CASTER-EDITION/src/README.txt

 			-need a means to select the appropriate targets for a spell -need a means to resolve the effects of casting a spell

+DONE (TASKS THAT HAVE BEEN COMPLETED SINCE THE ABOVE SECTION WAS ADDED):
-	NEXT FIX THE WAY DEATH MESSAGES ARE PRESENTED -currently, embarassingly, the text for a monster dying is displayed before the text saying you've hit the monster for X damage (for the killing blow)
+	*FIXED* FIX THE WAY DEATH MESSAGES ARE PRESENTED -*FIXED*currently, embarassingly, the text for a monster dying is displayed before the text saying you've hit the monster for X damage (for the killing blow)
 		-*FIXED* also, this text currently displays as "The dead orc is now dead!" signifying that his name is changed to his corpseName before the message is read out